sjhatfield/sjhatfield.github.io/_posts/2020-06-03-Filipino-food-classifier.md

 classes: wide
 ---

-If you want to skip to the finished product follow [this link](https://filipino-food-classifier.onrender.com/).
+[//]: # "If you want to skip to the finished product follow [this link](https://filipino-food-classifier.onrender.com/)."
 If you would prefer to learn about this project by reading the code [go here](https://github.com/sjhatfield/filipino-food-classifier).
 This is a fun, not particularly useful, application I quickly developed and deployed whilst working on the fastai course "Practical Deep Learning for Coders".
 Believe it or not, this was developed after only completing two lessons.

 ## The Problem